tochi-z/zmk-driver-analog-stick/README.md

 # ZMK Analog Stick Driver

 Multi-mode analog stick driver for ZMK firmware.

+This repository is a fork of wdtamagi/zmk-driver-analog-stick.
+It includes a small split-build compatibility fix for ZMK split keyboards, keeping the HID accumulator on the central side where required.

 Reads analog position sensors (TMR, hall-effect, etc.) via Zephyr ADC `io-channels` and supports three runtime modes switchable per keymap layer:

 - **Switch mode** — Joystick acts as 4 (or 8 diagonal) directional keys with configurable threshold and hysteresis
 - **Mouse pointer mode** — Distance from center controls cursor speed with acceleration ramp